 Here's that story on Cuba that I mentioned.

-It's in the LA Times yesterday.
+It's in the L.A.
+Times yesterday.

 More than 50 people wait along a potholed sidewalk and broken curb for a bus that wheezes up to the stop already full.

-The buses barely keep Cubans moving.
+Today, the buses barely keep Cubans moving.

 Many people spend as much as two hours each night getting home from their jobs in the center of Havana.

-Their homes are also in a sad state, with at least 500 buildings in Havana collapsing every year by the government's own count.
+Their homes are also in a sad state with at least 500 buildings in Havana collapsing every year by the government's own count.

 Their utilities are decrepit too.

-Even as its economy booms thanks to a thriving tourism industry, a brisk nickel exports and cheap oil from Venezuela.
+For those of you in Rio Linda, Cuba is falling apart, literally, even as its economy booms thanks to a thriving tourism industry, brisk nickel exports, and cheap oil from Venezuela.

-The country's structural decay seems to worsen every month.
+Except for a few high-profile historical restoration projects, the country's structural decay seems to worsen every month.

 Few Cubans will talk openly about what might be wrong with a political and economic system that even in boom times can't keep the wheels of public transportation turning and the lights on, especially since Castro turned over power to his brother.